lawlesst/lawlesst.github.com/content/notebook/vivo-caching.md

 Slug:vivo-caching

 >Update - Caching VIVO pages with ETags was made part of the VIVO/Vitro core code in release 1.6.
-This solution is no longer necessary and the methods described have been made part of the software.
+This solution is no longer necessary and the methods described here have been made part of the software.
 See the <a href="https://wiki.duraspace.org/display/VIVO/Use+HTTP+caching+to+improve+performance">project documentation</a> for information on how to set this up.
-Any questions can be sent to vivo-dev-all@lists.sourceforge.net.
+Any questions can be sent to vivo-tech@googlegroups.com.

 ---